1Q1. What is the purpose of these questions and answers ("Q&As") and who should be reading them?

-The Q&As are primarily concerned with identifying the regulated activities (such as dealing or arranging deals in investments, managing investments or advising on investments) that may be carried on by persons (including trustees) who are involved with occupational pension schemes and personal pension schemes 2.
+The Q&As are primarily concerned with identifying the regulated activities (such as dealing or arranging deals in investments, managing investments or advising on investments) that may be carried on by persons (including trustees) who are involved with occupational pension schemes, 4personal pension schemes 2or any pension scheme that provides safeguarded benefits4.
 They are also concerned, but only in relation to personal pension schemes and 2 stakeholder pension schemes, with identifying when the regulated activity of operating such a scheme will be carried on (see Q26).

 The Q&As complement the general guidance on regulated activities in Chapter 2 of our Perimeter Guidance Manual ("PERG"), the general guidance on insurance mediation activities in Chapter 5 of PERG (PERG 5), the guidance about the scope of the Markets in Financial Instruments Directive in Chapter 13 of PERG (PERG 13)3 and the relevant legislation.
 In addition, Chapter 12 of PERG (PERG 12) has further guidance about the regulated activities relating to the operation and sale of personal pension schemes that came2 into force on 6 April 2007.2